 Contexts can be modified from the dedicated section of the team’s page or directly in project’s settings.

 Edit a context will impact every project using it.

 You will find all the available contexts in the project settings.

-Contexts, like card models, can be created at an organization level and shared between every project of the organization.
+Contexts, like card models, can be created at a team level and shared between every project of the team.
 You only have to enabled/disable them in your projects.

 Delete a context will impact every project using it, all the groups of the deleted context will be deleted as well, and references of them in cards will be removed.
 Impacted cards won’t be deleted though.